juanto121/qwop-ai/README.md

 # QWOP AI - Reinforcement learning.

-Wed 20 FEB 00:06 - I should be writing an essay for a scholarship, but instead im writing (coding) something that truly brings me joy.

 Have you watched [Mike Boyd’s](https://www.youtube.com/user/microboyd) channel on youtube?
 Its a fun one to waste time on.
 Mike, as he likes to put it, is an average guy that tries to learn skills like juggling, stacking dice, and others while recording himself until he